3mdeb/conferences/yocto-update-strategies.md

 # Update strategy

 * Remember every element of the project during updates
+  - each project component plays a crucial role in the project's functionality and stability
+  - updates must consider all components to ensure the overall integrity of the Yocto-based project
+* Importance of the update deployment method
+  - the update deployment method impacts the efficiency, scalability, and user experience of the Yocto-based project
+  - having a dedicated update system allows for streamlined and controlled updates, minimizing downtime and reducing the need for manual intervention
+  - in some cases reflashing devices is feasible

+???

+* Remember every element of the project during updates
   - each project component, such as architecture documentation, features documentation, build environment, tests, and CI/CD, plays a crucial role in the project's functionality and stability